On the relation between the subadditivity cone and the quantum entropy cone: The lattice of PMIs satisfying Klein's condition

+\end{cor} \begin{proof} Since all extreme rays of the SAC$_\N$ satisfying SSA generate 1-dimensional KC-compatible PMIs, which are coatoms of $\lat{KC}^\N$, it follows immediately from \Cref{thm:main_theorem}(ii) and \Cref{thm:new_coatoms} that they are contained in the subspace given by \eqref{eq:atoms_sub}.
+To show that there is a face of the SAC$_\N$ that spans this subspace, it suffices to find an entropy vector that satisfies the condition \eqref{eq:atoms_sub} with all other MI instance are strictly positive.
+We leave it as an exercise for the reader to verify that this is indeed the case for $\N=3$, where $\face$ is simply a positive rescaling of $\pt$.
+For any $\N>3$, denote by $\vec{\ent}$ the sum of all entropy vectors obtained via the canonical embedding of $\pt$ and all permutations of the parties.
+It is then a straightforward calculation to verify that the $\zds$ of $\pi(\vec{\ent})$, which is the intersection of the $\zds$s of the PMIs of all these vectors (cf.~\eqref{eq:PMImeet}), is precisely the set of MI instances in \eqref{eq:atoms_sub}. \end{proof}

+\Cref{cor:er_corollary} is particularly useful for computations, since it reduces the search for the KC-compatible extreme rays of the SAC$_{\N}$ to the search of extreme rays of the codimension-$\binom{\N+1}{2}$ face defined in \Cref{cor:er_corollary}, which is a simpler polyhedral cone.
+As mentioned in the proof, the reader can verify that for $\N=3$ the face $\face$ of the SAC$_3$ defined in \Cref{cor:er_corollary} is 1-dimensional, and is in fact the extreme ray realized by $|\!\pt~\!\!\!\rangle_{1234}$.
+We will come back to the application of \Cref{cor:er_corollary} in \S\ref{sec:realizability}, where we comment about the relation between KC and SSA, and leave the exploration of possible generalizations of this result for future work \cite{He:2022wip}.

-Furthermore, we observed via direct computation that the coatoms for $\lat{KC}^\N$ with $\N=3,4$ are all 1-dimensional PMIs.
+Lastly, note that although every 1-dimensional KC-compatible PMI is a coatom of $\lat{KC}^\N$, it is not clear that the converse is true.
+We observe via direct computation that the coatoms for $\lat{KC}^\N$ with $\N=3,4$ are indeed all 1-dimensional PMIs.
 It is then intriguing to speculate that this is true for arbitrary $\N$, and we pose the following question, which we leave for future investigation.

 \begin{question} Are all coatoms of $\lat{\emph{KC}}^\N$ \emph{1}-dimensional \emph{PMI}s? \end{question}